gjoshi22/Medical_MNIST/README.md

 To address challenges like limited training data or imbalanced classes, data augmentation is utilized.
 This technique transforms available image samples into new variations without changing their labels.
 This project primarily employs four augmentation techniques: horizontal flipping, adding gaussian noise, normalization, and a combination of all these methods.

+#### Data Split:
+The balanced dataset was divided using an 8:2 ratio for training and validation

 ### PneumoniaMNIST

 - **Description:** Binary-class classification of pediatric chest X-Ray images (pneumonia vs. normal).